Using tags to categorize your goals and projects

-Topics (curated by tagging objects), are a simple, powerful way to get more value from goals and projects, especially as you scale.
+Tags are a simple, powerful way to get more value from goals and projects, especially as you scale.

 The update feed on a topic page in Atlassian Home.

-What you can do with topics
+What you can do with tags

-When you follow a topic you will:
+When you follow a tag you will:

 Changing a topic smart link into an embedded topic list.

-Standardizing tags to better curate topics
+Standardizing tags for better curation

 Creating a standard system of tagging at your organization can help your teams align and communicate the status of work.
 This will help keep your projects and goals categorized and aid the creation of roll-up reports that can be embedded in Jira or Confluence Cloud, or exported to CSV.

-Use topics to reflect a department
+Use tags to reflect a department

 Tag a project to reflect the department within which it is being run.
 Examples include: